 For over 38 years, Howard Dimmick was a teacher and program supervisor of science in the Stoneham Public Schools.
 During those years, he was active in state and national science teaching improvement, presenting dozens of teacher training workshops at the state meetings in Massachusetts and now in Colorado, as well as NSTA conferences.
 As a member of the NASA 2001 Master Teacher Cadre at Wheeling Jesuit University in West Virginia, he helped develop new techniques for integrating technology into the science classroom.
 At Wheeling, one of the teacher participants remarked that he hoped after 30 years of teaching, he could be as excited as Howard was in preparing materials for other teachers.

-Howard was involved in rewriting the earth science standards for Massachusetts in 2000 and has been involved in writing questions for science assessment tests in Massachusetts as well as in California, Texas, North Carolina, Florida and Tennessee.
+Howard was involved in rewriting the Earth Science standards for Massachusetts in 2000 and has been involved in writing questions for science assessment tests in Massachusetts as well as in California, Texas, North Carolina, Florida and Tennessee.
 Even after retirement, he continues to be active in science education.
-Howard serves as the Southwest Region Director for the National Earth Science Teachers Association and has been editor-in-chief for the Massachusetts Marine Educators professional journal "Flotsam and Jetsam."
-He also serves as a board member of the Massachusetts Educators Association.
+Howard serves as the Treasurer of the National Earth Science Teachers Association and has been editor-in-chief for the Massachusetts Marine Educators professional journal "Flotsam and Jetsam."
+He also serves as a board member of the Massachusetts Marine Educators Association.

 "The larger the island of knowledge, the longer the shoreline of wonder."